USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

 If the command fails then you need to double check your path setup.

-Change the Matlab working directory to the ALPHA DEMO folder and run run_ALPHA_quickstart.
-The REVS_VM model will open up (so we can watch the vehicle speed trace in real-time), the model will compile and run an EPA UDDS drive cycle.
+Change the Matlab working directory to the ``ALPHA DEMO`` folder and run run_ALPHA_quickstart.
+The ``REVS_VM`` model will open up (so the user may watch the vehicle speed trace in real-time), the model will compile and run an EPA UDDS drive cycle.
 When the simulation is complete there will be two files in the output folder.
-The file names are prefixed with a timestamp, \YYYY_MM_DD_hh_mm_ss_, following by sim_results.csv and sim_1_console.txt.
-For example, 2019_02_01_09_36_23_sim_results.csv and 2019_02_01_09_36_23_sim_1_console.txt, for files created on Feb 1st 2019, 23 seconds after 9:36 AM.
-The sim_results file contains a summary of the simulation inputs, settings and outputs.
-The console.txt file captures anything that would have been output to the Matlab console window.
-In this case it contains the SAE J2951 Drive Quality Metrics by default.
+The file names are prefixed with a timestamp, \YYYY_MM_DD_hh_mm_ss_, followed by ``sim_results.csv`` and ``sim_1_console.txt``.
+For example, ``2019_02_01_09_36_23_sim_results.csv`` and ``2019_02_01_09_36_23_sim_1_console.txt``, for files created on Feb 1st 2019, 23 seconds after 9:36 AM.
+The ``sim_results`` file contains a summary of the simulation inputs, settings and outputs.
+The ``console.txt`` file captures anything that would have been output to the Matlab console window.
+In this case the file contains the SAE J2951 Drive Quality Metrics by default.

-If you open run_ALPHA_quickstart in the Matlab editor you will see it only takes a handful of Matlab commands to define and run a simulation that automatically produces standardized output summary files.
+If you open ``run_ALPHA_quickstart`` in the Matlab editor you will see only a handful of Matlab commands are needed to define and run a simulation that automatically produces standardized output summary files.
 Examining the Matlab workspace after the model runs reveals only a single variable, the sim_batch object.
 The only outputs from this model are contained in the output files.
-More information on datalogging and model outputs will be discussed below.
+More information on datalogging and model outputs will be discussed later.

 Understanding the Modeling Process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The fundamental modeling process consists of creating a Matlab workspace that contains all the variables necessary to run the REVS_VM (REVS Vehicle Model) Simulink model.
+The fundamental modeling process consists of creating a Matlab workspace that contains all the variables necessary to run the ``REVS_VM`` (REVS Vehicle Model) Simulink model.
 There are several ways to accomplish this.

-1. Load a saved workspace available in a .mat file and then run the model

-    * Pre- and post-processing must be handled by the user, this is somewhat of an advanced use case but can be very useful under the right circumstances

-2. Create an ad-hoc script to load individual param files (Matlab scripts containing component data structures), manually performing pre- and post-processing

-    * This was the process prior to the standardized batch process, it leads to duplication of effort and  inconsistent approaches across users and should be avoided

-3. Create and execute a batch run using class_REVS_sim_batch
+The best approach is to create and execute a batch run using ``class_REVS_sim_batch``.
+The batch approach is the most efficient and will be the primary focus of this document due to its numerous advantages which are listed below:

-    * Provides a consistent approach to the modeling process
+    * Consistent approach to the modeling process
     * A sim batch may be used to run any number of simulations, even just one
-    * Automatically provides standardized output summary results
+    * Standardized output summary results
-    * Provides a framework for pre- and post-processing simulations
+    * Framework for pre- and post-processing simulations
-    * Allows convenient capability to sweep variables and define multiple simulation scenarios
+    * Convenient capability to sweep variables and define multiple simulation scenarios
-    * Provides a framework for running "performance neutral" simulations
+    * Framework for running "performance neutral" simulations
-    * Provides capability to run simulations in parallel, on one or multiple computers, and automatically collate the results into a single output summary file
+    * Capability to run simulations in parallel, on one or multiple computers, and automatically collate the results into a single output summary file
-    * Provides a framework for controlling simulation datalogging and auditing
+    * Framework for controlling simulation datalogging and auditing
-    * Provides a framework for controlling the amount ("verbosity") of output summary data
+    * Framework for controlling the amount ("verbosity") of output summary data
-    * Provides a framework for saving Matlab workspaces at various points in the modeling process
+    * Framework for saving Matlab workspaces at various points in the modeling process
-    * It is easy and convenient to define and reuse sim batches across multiple projects
+    * Easy and convenient method to define and reuse sim batches across multiple projects

-The batch approach will be the primary focus of this document due to its numerous advantages.
+A somewhat advanced use case is to load a saved workspace available in a ``.mat`` file and then run the model.
+This method can be very useful under the right circumstances, however, the pre- and post-processing must be provided by the user.
+Another approach is to create an ad-hoc script to load individual param files (Matlab scripts containing component data structures).
+As with the previous method, the pre- and post-processing must be manually performed.
+The ad hoc approach can lead to duplication of effort and inconsistent approaches across users and should therefore be avoided.

 Controlling the Modeling Process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 What is a Sim Batch?
 --------------------
-A class_REVS_sim_batch object actually contains a vector of class_REVS_sim_case objects stored in the sim_case property.
-A sim_case could be created and run without a batch but there is no advantage to doing so since the batch process provides all the necessary pre- and post-processing is much easier to use.
+A ``class_REVS_sim_batch`` object actually contains a vector of ``class_REVS_sim_case`` objects stored in the sim_case property.
+A sim_case could be created and run without a batch but there is no advantage to doing so since the batch process provides all the necessary pre- and post-processing and is much easier to use.
 Typically the only reason to manipulate a particular sim_case would be to extract its local workspace to populate the top-level workspace for direct access.
-This will be covered in more detail below in the discussion on working with workspaces.
+This will be covered in more detail later in the discussion on working with workspaces.

 Understanding the ALPHA quickstart script
 -----------------------------------------
-The run_ALPHA_quickstart M-script demonstrates the simplest possible batch process - a single simulation run with the default settings, only the minimum required input files and minimal outputs.
+The ``run_ALPHA_quickstart`` M-script demonstrates the simplest possible batch process - a single simulation run with the default settings and only the minimum required input files and minimal outputs.
 Let's take a closer look.

     run_ALPHA_quickstart.m: